ros-navigation/docs.nav2.org/docs/setup_guides/sdf/setup_sdf.md

 ros2 launch sam_bot_description display.launch.py
 ```

-#### NOTE
+!!! note

     You may get a warning like `[kdl_parser]: The root link base_link has an inertia specified in the URDF, but KDL does not support a root link with an inertia.
 As a workaround, you can add an extra dummy link to your URDF.` This warning can be safely ignored as it is just a quirk of the conversion from SDF to URDF.

 <figure markdown="span">
   ![](../urdf/images/base-bot_3.png)